Lucas-COX/lagen/README.md

 Make sure that a `.lagen` directory exists, with a valid `main.yml` file.

 ### Global Installation
-Use the following command to install lagen globally and run it.
+Use the following command to install **lagen** globally and run it :
 ```bash
 npx lagen [path_to_project]
 ```